lydiawelham/Beer_Me_That_Episode/README.md

 Additional features include:

-* SEO changes made to meta data
+* SEO changes made to meta element
 * Accessibility features, including alt text for all gifs and hidden description for the search bar feature
 * Database design - addition of index columns to memes and seasons list to control content layout
 * WIP: Search bar added to the header (thanks to Angela Delise for her tutorial on search bar design using SCSS, which I adapted for React) - I am continuing to develop functionality for this using Apache Solr